ButterCMS/gridsome-source-buttercms/Readme.md

-1. You might think that you add `customer_case_study’ to the pages part of your gridsome.config.js.
-Nope.
-If you wanted to pull in just a specific page from ButterCMS, that’s what you would do, but for this post, we are going to expose all pages of the desired pageType, ‘customer_case_study’.
-2. If you’re a Gridsome/graphQL newbie like me, figuring out how to shape your GraphQL query is the hardest part of the journey.
+1. If you’re a Gridsome/graphQL newbie like me, figuring out how to shape your GraphQL query is the hardest part of the journey.
 RTFM just a bit, specifically this doc on [Introspection](https://graphql.org/learn/introspection/) gives you a great starting point.
-3. **Keep Calm and Code Along** - You’re trying to understand gridsome, graphQL, the data schema for your data in ButterCMS, how ButterCMS works, and how to code in Vue/gridsome, _all at the same time_!
+2. **Keep Calm and Code Along** - You’re trying to understand gridsome, graphQL, the data schema for your data in ButterCMS, how ButterCMS works, and how to code in Vue/gridsome, _all at the same time_!
 That’s why the The GraphQL explorer is great - you can focus on crafting your queries there.
-4. Remember Gridsome builds static pages - when you change queries, page code and the like, expect to have to stop and restart Gridsome.
+3. Remember Gridsome builds static pages - when you change queries, page code and the like, expect to have to stop and restart Gridsome.